Devoted Cat Owner Wonders If She Should Inform Her Ex-Boyfriend About Their Elderly Cat's Failing Health

 She and her ex talked about which signs to look out for that could indicate the cat's health turning for the worse.

-Deciding whether to inform an ex about a pet's health involves grappling with complex emotions and attachment issues.
+The dilemma of whether to inform an ex about a pet's declining health is fraught with emotional complexity.

 Not all of the signs are present, but his decreasing appetite and increased water intake mean his kidneys are barely functioning.
 OP doesn't want to put the cat through dialysis due to her age.